MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/10_introduction.md

 ### Only Toolsetter Enabled

 You will still be guided through manual work-piece probing until you need to change tools during the machining process.
-We will use the tool setter to calculate the relative length difference between the tools and compensate for this automatically.
+We will use the toolsetter to calculate the relative length difference between the tools and compensate for this automatically.

 This add-on feature saves time if your job contains multiple operations with tool changes and avoids recalculating the Z-Axis origin after changing tools.